luizribeiro/ansible/README.md

 ## TODOs

-* TODO: setup automated backups for home and hass
 * TODO: replace sshguard with fail2ban
 * TODO: find a way to validate nginx conf.d files
 * TODO: find a way to validate monit conf.d files